Milan-BUAA/TSAN-brain-age-estimation/README.md

 ```
 # For training the second stage brain age estimation network
-# with the fisrt stage network
+# with the fisrt stage network pretrained model
 bash bash_train_second_stage.sh
 ```

 - ### **Testing Command:**

-Change model_name, data_path and other settings to inference them
+Change the model_name, data_path and other settings to inference them